akshayravikumar/blog/_posts/2020-07-10-python-dictionaries.md

 Given a dictionary `d`, we can compute `24 * len(d) / sys.getsizeof(d)` to determine the compactness factor.
 This ratio is maximized right before the dictionary size doubles.

-We can modify our script from Problem 1:
+To measure the compactness factor, we can modify our script from Problem 1:

 ```python
 import sys